karllexterdulce/karllexterdulce.github.io/README.md

 - `README.md` → This file

 ## 📝 Features
-- Simple, clean design with a responsive layout
+- Simple, clean design
-- “About Me” section introducing myself as a writer and artist
+- “About Me” section introducing myself
 - Contact and footer section

-## 📸 Preview
-*(You can add a screenshot of your site here if you want)*

 ## ⚙️ How to Run Locally
 1. Clone the repo: